 A workplace culture characterised by empathy can provide the much-needed antidote to uncertainty — while simultaneously boosting engagement and efficiency, according to Businessolver.

-"The global crisis has presented leaders with an opportunity to relaunch themselves and learn new skills to motivate teams and drive business performance," said Liza Robbins, chief executive, Kreston International, a global network of independent accounting firms.
+"The global crisis has presented leaders with an opportunity to relaunch themselves and learn new skills to motivate teams and drive business performance," said Liza Robbins, chief executive, Kreston Global, a global network of independent accounting firms.
 "Leading with empathy translates into good business, which includes retaining and motivating top talent."

 The Businessolver 2020 study reinforces this view, with 74% of surveyed employees indicating they would work longer hours for an empathetic employer, while 80% said they would switch companies for equal pay if the employer were more empathetic.